-7.1.1 If the mitigation measures outlined above are implemented then the road scheme should not compromise the long-term survival of hares in the study area.
+7.1.2 If the mitigation measures outlined above are implemented then the proposed scheme should not compromise the long-term survival of hares in the study area.
 However, despite the provision of fencing, green bridges, wildlife overpasses, culverts and underpasses some hares may continue to attempt to cross the road and subsequently get hit by vehicles.
-The magnitude of this impact is low negative and the significance is minor.
+The magnitude of this impact would be low negative and the residual impact significance is Minor.